Vacant Lot of Cabbages: Wider influence

-The Vacant Lot of Cabbages was an early example of many art movements: Tactical Urbanism, Situationist, Participatory, Conceptual, Post Object Art, Environmental, Intervention, Street, Participatory, Community, Socially engaged practice, Outside the Gallery, Guerrilla, Feral, Political, Activist art, Anthropocene, Site-specific art.
+The Vacant Lot of Cabbages was an early example of many art movements: Tactical Urbanism, Situationist, Participatory, Conceptual, Post Object Art, Relational, Environmental, Intervention, Street, Discursive, Community, Socially engaged practice, Outside the Gallery, Guerrilla, Feral, Political, Activist art, Anthropocene, Site-specific art.

 Mark Amery has cited the Vacant Lot of Cabbages and its links with the Occupy movement as an early example of artists being respected as key social leaders.

 The editorial of the Evening Post summed the final week's Last Roxy Show as a "Respite from Ugliness" and how the festival gave the city a much needed lift.

 The Poem "Time gentlemen" was published in Thomas' book "Vacant lot of Cabbages – a bit" and talks of calling time on the male oligarchy.
 The site of the Vacant Lot of Cabbages formerly housed the famed watering hole The Duke of Edinburgh Hotel that was demolished leaving the site vacant for 2.5 years.